CHAPTER THIRTY-THREE—LEADS

 Benson folded his hands on top of his desk, expectant.
 “Come in, Siles.”

-James wandered forward and sat down in the chair in front of the desk.
+James wandered forward and dropped into the chair in front of the desk.

 “Care to explain your outburst down in your lab just now?”